 Even more specifically, we're going to tackle power struggles with our kids—those moments when we lose our tempers and when every day feels like yet another battle with them.

-HOW IS THE COURSE DIFFERENT FROM THE BLOG?
+HOW IS THE PROGRAM DIFFERENT FROM THE BLOG?

 They're quite different!
 The blog is a quick look into common parenting topics, while Same Side Discipline dives deep into parenting tactics too lengthy to cover in any one article.